Acorn Fund Details

 What happens if my child does not pursue education beyond high school?

 The Acorn Fund account will remain available until your child turns 30.
 If your child does not use the funds before turning 30, the Acorn Fund account in their name will be closed and the funds returned to the Community Foundation of South Jersey to be used to open an account for another student.

 How do I access the money to pay for my child's college education?

 To use the fund to pay for college, you must complete a Distribution Request, which will require the student's social security number.
-The distribution request will be submitted to Franklin Templeton, the NJBEST College Savings Plan Program Manager, which will provide the funds directly to the student's college.
+The distribution request will be submitted to Franklin Templeton, the NJBEST College Savings Plan Program Manager, which will distribute the funds directly to the student's college.
 Funds will not be sent to any individual.
-Learn more here.
+Learn more here

 When can I access the money to pay for college?

-High school graduates may request a withdraw of Acorn Funds begining in the spring semester of their first year of attendance at a qualified higher education institution after graduating from high school.
+High school graduates may request a withdrawal of Acorn Funds for use at a qualified higher education institution after graduating from high school.
 Learn more here

 How should I report this on my taxes?